jaqmol/approx/README.md

 ## Why

-- To allow for designing applications as a network or flow-chart of stream processors.
+- To allow for designing applications as a flow-graph of stream processors.
-- To design each of them as a low complexity stream process that transforms an input into an output.
+- To design each of them as a low complexity stream process that transforms inputs into outputs.
 - To build multi-process-applications easily and with every programming language that can read/write files.
 - To mix and match programming languages as comes handy.
 - To choose the best library (or programming language) for a single problem.